 But the containers are often the problem.

 (Here’s an interesting fact.
 Did you know that plastic will burn faster and hotter than wood or paper in a fire?
-Keep less fuel in your home.)
+Keep less fire fuel in your home.)

-And the card table can finally be used for cards again.
+When the card table can finally be used for playing cards again, you’ve truly succeeded.
 Or a makeshift bar.
 Or a table for that sewing project you’ve been meaning to start up.